winZD/currencyList/README.md

 ### Installation

 - Clone the repository: https://github.com/winZD/currenyList
-- cd currenyList(if you are not positioned in folder)
+- cd currencyList(if you are not positioned in folder)
 - npm install

 ### Usage